Getting to Gurta

-On a quiz show, recipe given multiple choices, case you could likely identify the polymath Johann Wolfgang von Goethe as a German who spent about sixty years refining his story about Faust, a guy who sells his soul to the devil.
+On a quiz show, given multiple choices, you could likely identify the polymath Johann Wolfgang von Goethe as a German who spent about sixty years refining his story about Faust, a guy who sells his soul to the devil.
 They re-did that story as a 1958 baseball movie called Damn Yankees, derived from a 1955 musical of the same name.

 And if you have a literary background, you’d know his novel about a doomed romantic, The Sorrows of Young Werther (1774) caused a sensation back in the 18th century, leading to a spate of mimicked suicides by overwrought young Romeos across Europe.

 The hero’s quest for lifelong self-development in Faust reflects Goethe’s own creed: “Whoever occupies himself with constant striving, he can be redeemed.”
 Hence much of Goethe’s writing rings true for egocentric lifestyles in the 21st century.